 Board of Directors

-Nicole Elovitz, MBA, Director of Marketing, Cambia Health Solutions, Portland
+Secretary: Nicole Elovitz, MBA, Director, Product Marketing, Cambia Health Solutions, Portland

 Laura K. Mavity, MD, St. Charles Health System, Bend

 Gail Mueller, RN, BSN, CHPN, Administrator, Legacy Hospice, Portland